LearnYouSomeComputer/Tools-For-Programming/02-Bash-Basics.md

 Now for a bit about STDERR.
 Bash numbers its output streams: STDOUT is `1` and STDERR is `2`.
-If you want to do pipe STDERR to other programs, you need to redirect it to STDOUT first.
+If you want to pipe both STDERR and STDOUT into another program, you need to redirect STDERR to STDOUT first.
 This is done like so: `2>&1`.

 So, for example, if you have a bunch of compiler errors that you want to look through with `less`, you'd do this: